SoftFluent/CodeFluent-Entities-Documentation/development-guide/crud_operations.md

 * **LastName** of type **string**
 * **Orders** of type **OrderCollection**

-Without any custom code, you then can:
+Without any custom code, you then can use basic CRUD operations.

 ### Load a customer